replicatedhq/replicated-field-labs/instruqt/airgap-embedded/05-moving-assets-into-place/assignment.md

 3. An Air Gap bundle containing the application components

-We've already begun the download of item (2), since it's the largest one and we needed some time for it to completed.
+We've already begun the download of item (2), since it's the largest one and we needed some time for it to complete.
 We also saw how your customer gets access to all three assets from the Replicated download portal, then grapped their license file.
 Now we're going to grab the application bundle using the command line.